Merrydale Manor Wedding Videographer

 Why Merrydale Manor Works Beautifully on Film

-Merrydale Manor is an exclusive use wedding venue where every element of your wedding day has been considered and carefully catered for.
-Preparation spaces are available for both parties, either inside the Manor House or in The Cave, allowing everyone to get ready at the venue.
+Merrydale Manor is an exclusive use wedding venue where every element of the day has been carefully considered and planned.
+Preparation spaces are available for both sides of the wedding party, either inside the Manor House or within The Cave, allowing everyone to get ready on site.

-Merrydale Manor is one of Cheshire’s largest luxury wedding venues, with capacity for 200 guests for the wedding breakfast and up to 220 for the evening celebrations.
-It is one of the largest capacity wedding venues in the country, but has been thoughtfully designed so that even weddings with fewer than 200 guests still feel personal and intimate.
+The venue is one of Cheshire’s largest luxury wedding venues, with capacity for up to 200 guests for the wedding breakfast and 220 for the evening reception.
+Despite its size, it still feels personal and intimate, even for smaller weddings.

 One of the questions I get asked is how you make a film unique at a venue you film at often.
 The answer is simple: whilst the venue might be the same, the people and story change at every wedding.
-My style of wedding videography is all about capturing people and each couple’s unique story.
+My style of wedding videography is all about capturing people and each couple’s story in an honest and unique way.

 Elle and Henry wanted a fun, upbeat party and their day lived up to those plans, aided by amazing weather.
 For my edit, it was a simple choice: the film had to be high energy, fast paced, and showcase all the energy and fun that took place on the day.